 The Mobility Authority is expediting delivery of several projects in Travis County's Capital Improvement Program.
-This unique partnership leverages the Mobility Authority's unique organizational structure to develop and construct the projects on an accelerated timeline, with the County providing the funding, operation, and maintenance of the non-tolled facilities.
+This innovative partnership leverages the Mobility Authority's unique organizational structure to develop and construct the projects on an accelerated timeline, with the County providing the funding, operation, and maintenance of the non-tolled facilities.
 These projects will address drainage and roadway safety concerns while facilitating bicycle and pedestrian movement.

-Project Phase Description 2022 Progress 2023 Activities County Line Road Development The culvert on County Line Road at Elm Creek will be replaced.
+Project Phase Description 2023 Progress 2024 Activities County Line Road Development The culvert on County Line Road at Elm Creek will be replaced.
 This reconstruction will address stream crossing drainage concerns by replacing the current undersized culvert and adjacent structures.
-100% design plans submittedROW and utility relocations Bid documents and project letting, construction Pearce Lane Development A 3.25-mile section of Pearce Lane from west of Kellam Road to east of Wolf Lane will be reconstructed from the existing two-lane road to a four-lane divided road with bike lanes and sidewalks.
-60% design plans submitted ROW and utility relocationsBid documents and project letting
+Construction contract awarded Construction begins Pearce Lane Development A 3.25-mile section of Pearce Lane from west of Kellam Road to east of Wolf Lane will be reconstructed from the existing two-lane road to a four-lane divided road with bike lanes and sidewalks.
+90% design plans in development ROW and utility relocationsBid documents and project letting

-Project Phase Description 2022 Progress 2023 Activities Elroy Road Open to Traffic A 1.12-mile section of Elroy Road from McAngus Road to Kellam Road is being reconstructed from a two-lane road to a five-lane road with a continuous center turn lane, bike lanes, and sidewalks.
-Road and bridge construction advancedProject opened to traffic N/A Ross Road Development A 0.8-mile section of Ross Road from Pearce Lane to Heine Farm Road is currently serving as a two-lane road for commuter and school traffic.
+Project Phase Description 2023 Progress 2024 Activities Elroy Road Open to Traffic A 1.12-mile section of Elroy Road from McAngus Road to Kellam Road was reconstructed from a two-lane road to a five-lane road with a continuous center turn lane, bike lanes, and sidewalks.
+N/A N/A Ross Road Development A 0.8-mile section of Ross Road from Pearce Lane to Heine Farm Road is currently serving as a two-lane road for commuter and school traffic.
 The project will widen the existing road to a three-lane road with bicycle and pedestrian facilities.
 Finalizing joint-bid waterline with Austin Water Utility and final plans ROW acquisitions and revisions Utility relocations Bid documents and project letting Thaxton Road Development A 0.71-mile section of Thaxton Road from McKinney Falls Parkway to Sassman Road will be reconstructed from the existing two-lane road to a four-lane divided road with a continuous center turn lane, bike lanes and sidewalks.
-100% design plans submitted ROW and utility work Coordination with County Floodplain Administrator Project letting and construction Old Lockhart Road Development A 1.7-mile section of Old Lockhart Road from Capitol View Drive to Thaxton Road will have shoulders added in both directions. • 100% design plans submitted ROW and utility relocationsBid documents and project letting South Pleasant Valley Road Development A 2.5-mile section of Bradshaw Road and Turnersville Road will be reconstructed as South Pleasant Valley Road from River Plantation Drive to SH 45 from existing two-lane roads to a four- lane divided road with bike lanes and sidewalks.
-30% design plans submitted Escalated environmental document to a full NEPA Categorical Exclusion Continue advancing environmental process ROW and utility relocations Old San Antonio Road Development A 2.1-mile section of Old San Antonio Road from FM 1626 to Puryear Road will have shoulders added in both directions.
-100% design plans submittedROW acquisitions and utility work Bid documents and project letting, construction
+ROW and utility relocations cleared County Permit received Complete plans Acquire additional grading easement from adjacent developer Project letting and construction Old Lockhart Road Development A 1.7-mile section of Old Lockhart Road from Capitol View Drive to Thaxton Road will have shoulders added in both directions.
+100% design plans complete Complete ENV including archaeological shovel testing Acquiring ROW Bid documents and project letting South Pleasant Valley Road Development A 2.5-mile section of Bradshaw Road and Turnersville Road will be reconstructed as South Pleasant Valley Road from River Plantation Drive to SH 45 from existing two-lane roads to a four- lane divided road with bike lanes and sidewalks.
+60% design plans submitted Executing ILA with TxDOT to review/ issue finding on NEPA environmental study Continue advancing environmental process ROW and utility relocations Old San Antonio Road Development A 2.1-mile section of Old San Antonio Road from FM 1626 to Puryear Road will have shoul- ders added in both directions.
+Construction Contract awarded Construction begins